What is it?

 For an explanation of the pancreas, please see the description under "What is the pancreas?" in Pancreatic Diseases.

-According to Cancer Research UK, 8085 UK people were diagnosed with pancreatic cancer in 2008.
-It is the tenth commonest cause of cancer death in the UK, two thirds occurring in those over 70.
+According to Cancer Research UK, 8500 UK people were diagnosed with pancreatic cancer in 2010.
+It is the tenth commonest cause of cancer death in the UK, two thirds occurring in those over 70 years of age.